Devontae Booker Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Season Stats

-- Booker has taken 137 attempts for a team-leading 579 rushing yards (36.2 per game) with two touchdowns.
+- Booker has racked up a team-best 579 rushing yards (36.2 per game) with two touchdowns.

 - The Giants have run 58.8% passing plays and 41.2% rushing plays this season.
 They rank 31st in the NFL in scoring.